ACADEMIC YEAR RESEARCH GRANTS (AYURG)

 A budget is required for an AYURG (but not a SURG).
 You won’t have to turn in receipts (but keep them in case we ask).
 If applicable for your field of study, you can have your grant paid directly to your lab/department, so they can use it towards indicated expenses.
 You should include all expenses that are necessary and relevant for your research.
 Expenses might include travel costs (airfare, food, lodging), laboratory supplies (slides, chemicals, mice), compensation for interviewees or survey respondents, or photocopies.
 The money may not be used toward wages for you, tuition, program fees, or expenses normally incurred during regular coursework.
 Grants can only be used for the purchase of “durable equipment” such as cameras if each individual purchase is less than $100, i.e. you can’t purchase big ticket items over $100 a piece.
 Grants cannot be used for the purchase of books or other materials available from libraries.

-For further guidelines including a budget template, see Creating a Budget.
+For further guidelines including a budget template, be sure to review our Creating a Budget resource.

 Human Subjects (CITI training and IRB application)